keepass-web/.github/profile/README.md

 Do you find yourself:
 * Wanting complete control over where your passwords are stored?
-* Unable or unwilling to install a local application?
+* Unable or unwilling to install a native application?
 * Distrusting software that handles your passwords?

 Then KeePass Web may be for you!